Ideas & Inspiration

 - Don’t be afraid of eclectic decorations.
 Use souvenirs from your travels paired with an antique desk, a hanging chair and adjustable LED desk lamps.

 Color is a great tool for decorating an office.
-Color affects mood, so be thoughtful when you choose a color scheme.
+Hue affects mood, so be thoughtful when you choose a color scheme.
+Here's some colorful decorating ideas for a home office or corporate workarea if permitted.

 - Pairing blacks and pastels gives the feel of seriousness, but with a touch of fun.